 As well as manatees, you’ll also likely see dolphins, turtles and porpoises swimming alongside you.

-Everglades National Park
+3. Everglades National Park

 If you’re looking for a fun day trip from Fort Lauderdale then head over to the Everglades National Park.

 Well-known as one of the most beautiful and unique places on Earth, you won’t be disappointed with the Florida Everglades.
-Especially as it’s teeming with marine life including the famous Floridian manatees!

 To make things super easy for you, you can book an Everglades Adventure Tour which includes a hotel pickup and drop off in Fort Lauderdale.
+This is the one I did and I can only say great things about it.

-During the Everglades Tour, they will take you to all the best spots including the famous Ten Thousand Islands which is the 2nd largest mangrove forest in the world.
+During the Everglades Tour, they take you to all the best spots including the famous Ten Thousand Islands which is the 2nd largest mangrove forest in the world.

 Ten Thousand Islands is a labyrinth of water and mangroves and is home to a wide range of animals including manatees, dolphins, sea turtles and more.